Derdack/derdack-integration-SIGNL4/README.md

 # derdack-integration-SIGNL4
-Send alert notifications to SIGNL4 teams from EnterpriseAlert
+Send alert notifications to SIGNL4 teams from EnterpriseAlert.